Freelancers' Questions: How to invoice clients overseas?

-Also, does the late payment law in the UK extend to France or can it be applied there, assuming I’m a UK resident doing some freelance work for a Paris-based client?
-Or is up to me to just state how many days I want to be paid from invoicing, and then following whatever French law says if I’m not paid?
+Also, the late payment law that exits ing the UK. does it apply to France as well?
+This is assuming that I am a UK resident carrying out work for a Paris-based client?
+Or is up to me to let the client know the number of days that I am expected to be paid within from sending the invoice, and then following the French law if I’m not paid within the time given?

-- Invoices shall be paid when due without any deductions and the customer is not allowed to withhold any payment due to you to set-off its counterclaim
+- The invoices need to be paid when they are due and they should be paid any deductions.
+The client can not withhold any payment due to you to set-off its counterclaim

-- If payment is not made on or before the due date, you will exercise your statutory right to claim interest and compensation for debt recovery costs under the Late Payment of Commercial Debts (Interest) Act 1998 and the Late Payment of Commercial Debts Regulations 2002.
+- If the client fails to pay on or before the date, then you will have to exercise the statutory right to claim interest and compensation for debt recovery costs under the Late Payment of Commercial Debts (Interest) Act 1998 and the Late Payment of Commercial Debts Regulations 2002.

-In the event the customer does not make payment, you may have to take legal action and issue court proceedings.
-Preferably, you would want to issue a claim in an English court but English courts will not necessarily have the jurisdiction to deal with the claim because your customer is in France.
+If the client does not make the payment agreed on you can take legal action and you can do this by issuing court proceedings.
+Ideally, you should issue the claim in an English court.
+However, take into account that English courts may not necessarily have the jurisdiction to deal with the claim.
+This is mainly because your client is in France.

-Do not leave it to chance and make sure you have a written contract, as advised, and include a term dealing with jurisdiction.
-The term should make it clear that you and the customer submit to the jurisdiction of the English Courts and that English law applies.
+So, don't risk it and ensure that you have a written contract, as advised, and include a term dealing with jurisdiction.
+You should make it clear that your client and yourself will submit to the jurisdiction of the English Courts, therefore will be following the English law.

 1st February 2012